Getting a Low Interest Rate

-When you're offered a "rate lock" from your lender, it means that you are guaranteed to keep a particular interest rate for a certain number of days for your application process.
-This means your interest rate won't rise as you are going through the application process.
+When you're promised a "rate lock" from your lender, it means that you are guaranteed to keep a particular interest rate over a determined period for your application process.
+This ensures that your interest rate can't get higher during the application process.

-While there may be a choice of rate lock periods (from 15 to 60 days), the extended spans are typically more expensive.
-You can get a longer period for your lock, but in choosing this option, will probably have a higher interest rate than you would have with a shorter rate lock span of time
+Rate lock periods can vary in length, between 15 to 60 days, with the longer period usually costing more.
+You can get a longer period for your lock, but in doing so, will probably have a higher interest rate than you would with a shorter period

 Other Ways to Save on Interest

 In addition to choosing a shorter lock period, there are other ways you may be able to get the lowest rate.
 A bigger down payment will result in a reduced interest rate, since you're starting out with a good deal of equity.
 You can pay points to reduce your interest rate over the loan term, meaning you pay more initially.
 For a lot of people, this makes sense and is a good deal..